sean1292/cse185-spring18-week1/CSE185_Week1_PartI.md

 modify them.
 </blockquote>

-***That's its for this session!
+***That's it for this session!
 This was just a brief introduction to the data structure from illumina sequencing runs.
 Next time, you will preprocess the data, then align our reads to the E. coli genome and locate mutations in our antibiotic resistant strain.***